jamesmeyer1/EKSKube2IAM/README.md

 ```

 ## Step 9:
 Deploy kube2iam to your cluster.
 You do not need to edit anything here.
+You will notice we have configured the flag --namespace-restrictions=true.

 ```